nledford/Pi-Hole-VPS-Tutorial/README.md

 # Setting up a Pi-Hole VPN on a VPS

-TODO switch back to Ubuntu (because I'm a stubborn idiot)

 # Introduction

 The purpose of this guide is to document the steps I take to set up [Pi-Hole](https://pi-hole.net/) on a VPS.
 The ultimate goal is to have an ad-blocker that can work with any device connected to the VPS with a VPN connection.